dhruv8826/DailyPaper/README.md

 - **Model Choice:** This project utilizes **Gemini 3.1 Flash Lite**, which offers a generous **500 Requests Per Day** on the Free Tier, making hourly updates reliable and sustainable.
 - **Rate Limiting:** The script implements a cooldown sequence to respect **RPM (Requests Per Minute)** limits while maintaining high availability.
 - **State Persistence:** By committing `data.json` back to the repository, the application maintains a "memory" of previous events, allowing for complex features like the **Live Tracker** timeline.

+## ✅ Trust & Verification
+To combat AI hallucinations and ensure data integrity, every news item and stock gem includes:
+- **Dynamic Search Links:** Automated "Verify on Google ↗" deep-links generated for every single story.
+- **Grounding:** All summaries are grounded in real-time Google Search results before being processed into the state store.

 ---
 *Developed by dhruv8826*